tsauvajon/twelvefa/Readme.md

 The CLI would then receive this event by looking for results for the command_id `1`, and display the result: `99`.

-With the Pub Sub (Publisher Subscriber) architecture, a publisher publishes on one or several topics, and the subscribers subscribe to any topic they want.
+With the Pub/Sub (Publisher Subscriber) architecture, a publisher publishes on one or several topics, and the subscribers subscribe to any topic they want.
-In this example, CLIs would publish on the `command` topic and subcribe to the `result` topic.
+In this example, CLIs would publish on the `command` topic and subscribe to the `result` topic.
 The backends would do the opposite.

 To go further, we could imagine a logging backing that would subscribe to both